 In the General tab, give the server a meaningful name.
 In the Connection tab, enter the database credentials:

-- The Host name/address is localhost.
+- The Host name/address is the IP address of your instance.

-- The Port is the port you forwarded.
+- The Port is 5432.

 - The Maintenance database is postgres.